 8 “Will a mere mortal rob God?
 Yet you rob me.
 “But you ask, ‘How are we robbing you?’
 “In tithes and offerings.
 9 You are under a curse—your whole nation—because you are robbing me.

-• The tithe is ten percent of all your income while the offering is beyond the tithe.
+• The tithe is ten percent of all your income, while the offering is beyond the tithe.

 2 Corinthians 9:7 says, “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”
 This means that though God did not obligate us to give offerings to Him, He loves those who decided in their hearts to give cheerfully.

-• The tithe is not ours but God’s while the offering is from us for God.
+• The tithe is not ours but God’s, while the offering is from us for God.

 8 “Will a mere mortal rob God?
 Yet you rob me.
 “But you ask, ‘How are we robbing you?’
 “In tithes…” Malachi 3:8

 Offerings, however, are our way of expressing that God and His kingdom are in our hearts.
-Matthew 6:21 says “21 For where your treasure is, there your heart will be also.”.
+Matthew 6:21 says, “21 For where your treasure is, there your heart will be also.”.

 Sermons on Tithes: Preaching Ideas on Giving

-1.The Foundations of Generous Giving (2 Corinthians 8:1-11)
+1. The Foundations of Generous Giving (2 Corinthians 8:1-11)

 8 And now, brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.
-2 In the midst of a very severe trial, their overflowing joy, and their extreme poverty welled up in rich generosity.
+2 In the midst of a very severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 3 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own, 4 they urgently pleaded with us for the privilege of sharing in this service to the Lord’s people.
 5 And they exceeded our expectations: They gave themselves first of all to the Lord, and then by the will of God also to us.
 6 So we urged Titus, just as he had earlier made a beginning, to bring also to completion this act of grace on your part.
-7 But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness, and in the love, we have kindled in you[a]—see that you also excel in this grace of giving.
+7 But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness, and the love, we have kindled in you[a]—see that you also excel in this grace of giving.

 8 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.
 9 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake, he became poor, so that you through his poverty might become rich.

-2.The Benefits of Giving (2 Corinthians 9:6-10)
+2. The Benefits of Giving (2 Corinthians 9:6-10)

 6 Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
 7 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver